BYU-AUVSI/a6000_ros/README.md

 To properly get/set settings it also seems to be important to turn off 'Auto Review': `Menu -> Setting Gear Tab -> Page 1 -> Auto Review -> Off`.

+Currently we place the camera in as much of a 'manual mode' as possible.
+Start by setting the top dial to the `M` (manual) setting.
+Also turn off Pre-AF, to prevent camera capture from freezing up by trying to focus: `Menu -> Setting Gear Tab -> Page 3 -> Pre-AF -> Off`.
+Set the focus mode to Direct Manual Focus (DMF): `Fn -> Focus Mode -> DMF`.

 Plug the camera into the computer via USB.

 ## Build